 - Deed Book R ... and much more!

 - Voter Registration Records and

 - General Assembly Record Petitions.

 Plus you are introduced to a few new-to-the-journal collections which are oftern overlooked by researchers:

 - Registry of Licenses to Trade.

 In addition to these, Wake County Genealogical Society is working on transcribing or abstracting many other exciting record sets and publishing them in our journal.
-To learn about projects which are underway, visit our Projects
+To learn about projects which are underway or to help, contact our Journal Editor

 ACCESSING WAKE TREASURES

 have access to download all issues of the journal on the Wake Treasures